 What is polarization of light?

-Polarization can be achieve in five ways i.e by:
+Polarization can be achieved in five ways i.e by:

 - Reflection and Transmission